 - Wrongful death

 We can help.
-At Flores, Tawney & Acosta P.C., our lawyers are dedicated to protecting the rights of injured car accident victims.
-To learn more about what we can do for you, please call our Las Cruces office today at 575-222-1000.
+At Flores, Tawney & Acosta P.C., our lawyers protect the rights of injured car accident victims.
+To learn more about what we can do for you, please call us today at 575-222-1000.
 We offer fully confidential legal consultations free of charge.

 We serve clients throughout New Mexico and Texas.
 See a full list of our many office locations.